Public auto insurance: Versus private auto insurance

 On an empirical level, cost comparisons across jurisdictions are difficult for several reasons.
 First, different jurisdictions use different insurance models.
 British Columbia, for example, uses a tort model with some no-fault accident benefits; Saskatchewan offers consumers a choice between no-fault and tort policies; Manitoba uses a no-fault model with the option to sue for economic damages in excess of no-fault benefits; and Québec uses a pure no-fault model with no option to sue.
 Second, mandated minimum levels of coverage and benefits can vary widely, even between provinces that use similar insurance models.
 Third, what is covered within a given category, such as medical benefits, may also differ between jurisdictions.
 Fourth, different parts of the country differ in areas such as demographics and weather, which may affect the costs of claims as well as accident frequency.
-Lastly, comparisons with other countries – and the United States in particular – are difficult since Canada’s public healthcare system covers medical costs that would otherwise often be borne by auto insurers.
+Lastly, comparisons with other countries – and the United States in particular – are difficult since Canada's public healthcare system covers medical costs that would otherwise often be borne by auto insurers.

 Because of this, it is difficult to conduct accurate comparisons of premiums across the country.
 An analysis that does not disclose its methodology, or that uses premium data drawn from multiple outside sources, is likely to be unreliable.

 As would be expected, these complicating factors have resulted in various comparative studies of premiums across the country reaching different conclusions.
 For example, studies by the Consumers' Association of Canada found that rates in the four public-provision provinces are lower than in provinces that use a private auto insurance system.
-On the other hand, the Fraser Institute, a right-wing think-tank, released a study in 2011 which concluded that the highest auto insurance rates in Canada were paid in Ontario, British Columbia, Saskatchewan, and Manitoba, of which the latter three operate public insurers.
+On the other hand, the Fraser Institute, a right-wing think-tank, released a survey in 2011 which concluded that the highest auto insurance rates in Canada were paid in Ontario, British Columbia, Saskatchewan, and Manitoba, of which the latter three operate public insurers.
 More recently, a 2015 Deloitte analysis conducted for Manitoba Public Insurance (MPI) found that the four provinces with public provision have the cheapest insurance rates.